Meet our dedicated staff!

-Ed Harloe - heads up our technology/vehicle/program and facility support and is otherwise our jack of all trades.
+Ed Harloe heads up the GDTX technology/vehicle/program and facility support and is otherwise the organization's jack of all trades.
 He became interested in Guide Dogs of Texas because one of his friends is a guide dog owner, and one of the first graduates of GDTX.
 That same friend also introduced him to his wife, Sandy!
 Ed calls himself a 'gearhead' and ran the SA Sports Car Association for many years.
 He's a former software engineer with UTHSCSA and Southwest Research Institute.